Rio de Janeiro International Airport; (c) Portal Brasil2016

 Riogaleão – Aeroporto Internacional Tom Jobim (GIG) is one of the busiest airports in South America.
 Every terminal was upgraded for the 2016 Summer Olympics.
 Major airlines serving the airport include GOL Airlines, Aerolíneas Argentinas, KLM, American, United, Delta, and Air Canada airlines.
 You can book direct flights from Miami, Atlanta, NYC, Houston, and Toronto.

-The airport features WiFi, shopping, dining, lounge, passenger amenities and artwork sprinkled around each terminal.
+GIG Airport features WiFi, shopping, dining, lounge, passenger amenities, and artwork sprinkled around each terminal.
 Don’t be surprised if you see a military jet take off.
 For historical reasons, some of GIG’s airport facilities are shared with the Brazilian Air Force.
-GIG Terminal Map

-AdventurodoBrasil has detailed info about driving in Rio and other parts Brasil.
+AdventurodoBrasil has detailed information about driving in Rio and Brazil.

 Premium Auto Ônibus, Uber, and Taxis are better choices upon arrival at GIG Airport.
 Premium Auto Ônibus operates executive bus 2018 from GIG every 30 minutes between 05:30 and 23:30 hours.
 Brasil uses 24-hour Marine Time.
 The route goes from GIG to the Central Station in central Rio de Janeiro, Santos Dumont Airport, Copacabana, Ipanema, and Alvorada Bus Terminal in Barra da Tijuca.